Iyin-Oluwa/DataAnalytics-Assessment-/README.md

 ---

 ## Challenges and Resolution

-- **Date and time handling:** Ensured use of MySQL functions like `YEAR()`, `MONTH()`, and `TIMESTAMPDIFF()` for accurate date calculations.
-- **Transaction type IDs:** The exact `transaction_type_id` for inflows was assumed; confirmation may be needed to ensure accuracy.
-- **Null and zero division handling:** Used `GREATEST` function to avoid division by zero when tenure is less than one month.
-- **Data aggregation and joins:** Careful grouping was necessary to avoid duplication and ensure meaningful aggregation across related tables.
+1. Understanding the Data Relationships
+   It took some time to understand how the tables were connected.
+I resolved this by reviewing column names and testing join conditions with sample queries.

+2. Calculating Frequency Accurately
+   Some customers had transactions in only a few months, which could make their average look too low.
+To fix this, I calculated average transactions based only on months with activity.
+This gave a fairer view of how often each customer actually transacts.

+3. Frequency Classification Logic
+   Classifying transaction frequency by monthly averages required nested subqueries and careful grouping.
+I broke it down into intermediate steps for better clarity and performance.

+4. Inactive Plans Filter
+   Identifying truly inactive plans meant isolating only inflow transactions.
+I ensured the `transaction_type_id` filter was accurate and used `MAX()` to find the most recent transaction.

 ---

-## All queries are optimized for readability and performance, with comments explaining complex logic where applicable.
+ All queries are optimized for readability and performance, with comments explaining complex logic where applicable.